hfinkel/lfort/docs/LibASTMatchersTutorial.rst

       }

-It's not as trivial to test if two expressions are the same, though Clang has already done the hard work for us by providing a way to canonicalize expressions:
+It's not as trivial to test if two expressions are the same, though LFort has already done the hard work for us by providing a way to canonicalize expressions:

 ::